garagehive/garagehive.github.io/docs/garagehive-video-of-common-tasks.md

 {% include youtube.html id="4bic2AH6Lrw" %}

-### How to cancel and copy a posted document in Garage Hive.

-{% include youtube.html id="X7pi18919EE" %}

 ### How to perform a vehicle inspection in Garage Hive.

 {% include youtube.html id="BBjOZrxbzPs" %}